-As the primary front-line first contact for students, employees, industry partners, and the general public visiting the VPARI's office, and in consultation with the Manager, OARI:
+As the primary front-line first contact for students, employees, and the general public visiting the SMT member's office:

-- Responds to general enquiries - Locates and disburses materials to individuals as required / requested. - Resolves complaints - Informs students, faculty and/or staff of correct policy and/or procedures. - Frequently facilitates the handling of confidential and often sensitive matters.
+- Responds to enquiries. - Locates and disburses materials to individuals as required / requested. - Resolves complaints. - Informs students, faculty and/or staff of correct policy and/or procedures. - Frequently facilitates the handling of confidential and often sensitive matters.